Time for the first update of 2018 in the Bookish Jay and the Reading Mermaid Challenge.

 The publisher’s blurb is misleading.
 Alone follows Leni from 13 years-old, when she’s uprooted by her unstable father and yielding mother to the remote Alaskan wilderness to start a new life.
 It continues throughout her tumultuous young adulthood, to her later life when she confronts the truth of those years.

 I’ve always been enamored by stories set in Alaska, the mystery, the majesty, even the remoteness, yet I wasn’t enamored with this Alaska.
 Hannah illuminates the grandeur of nature found in an untouched Alaskan landscape.
 Details the hardships endured and also the cooperative spirit of homesteaders, which populate the small hamlet with colorful characters, named, Large Marge and Mad Earl, giving a heartbeat to the frozen tundras.
 But when she narrows the scope of the story inward, on the trauma the Allbright family experiences, the violence becomes harrowing and claustrophobic.

 With so much time spent alongside these characters and a straightforward plot, foreshadowing trouble on the horizon, I should have been all in, but I wasn’t.
 There’s an inevitability, I won’t say predictability, that held me back from fully connecting to the story.
 Perhaps I was always waiting for that other shoe to drop, perhaps it suffered from one too many climactic moments.
 I’ll concede the action extends further into the lives and consequences than expected, but is hampered by uneven pacing.
-Too drawn out in the beginning and rushed near the end.
+Excessively drawn out in the beginning and rushed near the end.
 Leni is admirable and resilient, so too, must be the reader (it borders on epic).
 Redemption may be found, but inhabiting this Alaska left me feeling cold.

 Scent pairing: tobacco, rawhide, snow and bad ideas.